aristanetworks/anta/docs/usage-inventory-catalog.md

       tags: < list of tags to use to filter inventory during tests.
 Default is ['all'].
 (Optional) >
 ```

-Your inventory file can be based on any of these 3 keys and shall start with `anta_inventory` key.
-A full description of inventory model is available in [API documentation](../api/inventory.models.input/)
+Your inventory file can be based on any of these 3 keys and MUST start with `anta_inventory` key.
+A full description of the inventory model is available in [API documentation](../api/inventory.models.input/)

-The next output is an inventory example:
+An inventory example:

 ```yaml
 ---